Solved! Here’s What to Do if Your Amazon Package Is Stolen

 Q: I got a notification that my Amazon package had been delivered, but when I got home it wasn’t on my step.
 The contents were not inexpensive.
 What can I do?

 A: Few things are more infuriating than anxiously awaiting a package delivery, only to arrive home and not find it on your doorstep, leaving you wondering, “Where is my Amazon package?”
-Whether it’s a monthly delivery of regularly used grocery items or a fantastic bargain that allowed you to buy something you normally couldn’t afford, a missing package can cause a mixture of anger and anxiety.
-In some cases, the package has simply been picked up by a neighbor hoping to help you out.
-But in others, someone has decided to help themselves to your property.
-The next step is to figure out how to track a package on Amazon so you can check the delivery status to find more information than your delivery notification gave you.
-One of the difficulties in the age of having everything delivered is that there’s no obvious course of action—it’s not like when you buy something at a store and have a customer service desk where you can complain in person.
-But there are good first steps to take to make sure the package is really missing, and if it is, a few different approaches to ensure a refund or replacement of your lost Amazon package.
+Whether it’s a monthly delivery of regularly used grocery items, a fantastic bargain that allowed you to buy something you normally couldn’t afford, or a gift for a loved one, a missing package can cause a mixture of anger and anxiety.
+In some cases, the package may have simply been picked up by a neighbor hoping to help you out.
+But in others, someone (such as a “porch pirate”) may have decided to help themselves to your property.
+It’s important to figure out how to track a package on Amazon so you can check the delivery status to find more information than your delivery notification gave you.
+One of the difficulties in the age of having everything delivered is that there’s no obvious course of action—it’s not like when you buy something at a store and have a customer service desk you can visit to complain in person.
+But there are a few important steps to take to make sure the package is really missing, and if it is, a few different approaches to ensure a refund or replacement of your lost Amazon package.

 You can prevent package theft on your property.
 Protect your home, family, and property with a top-notch security system.
 Vivint’s professionally installed systems don’t just alert you to threats—they help both prevent and deter them.
 See Vivint’s cameras and services.